aws-samples/shopfloor-connectivity/docs/targets/mqtt.md

 ---
 ### RootCA
-Path to root certificate file.
-The Root CA file in an MQTT client is used for server certificate verification when establishing a secure connection with the broker (using TLS/SSL)
+The file system path to the Root Certificate Authority (CA) certificate file.

+When using secure connections (TLS/SSL) to validate the broker's identity.

 **Type**: String

 ---
 ### SslServerCertificate
-Path to server certificate file to verify the identity of the broker.
+The file system path to the server certificate file used to verify the MQTT broker's identity for ServerSideTLS and MutualTLS connection types.

+Used to authenticate and verify the identity of the MQTT broker during secure connections.

 **Type**: String

-If no certificate file is specified it is obtained from the server.
-Used for connections of type ServerSideTLS and MutualTLS

 ---
 ### TopicName
-Name or name template of the topic
+The MQTT topic name or topic name template for publishing messages.

 **Type**: String

 A template can be used for the topicName to render the actual topic name using placeholders.
-In this template, besides placeholders for environment variables (${name}) the following placeholders are available:
+In this template, besides placeholders for environment variables (${name}), the following placeholders are available:

 - %schedule%
 - %target%
 - %source%
 - %channel%

-To use the values of **metadata** at the top, source or channel level of the target data, the name af the metadata value can be used with a '%' prefix and postfix.
+To utilize the metadata values at the source or channel level of the target data, the name of the metadata value can be utilized with a '%' prefix and postfix.

-Value placeholders can be used to add additional topic levels or grouping values to a specific topic.
+Value placeholders can be employed to incorporate additional topic levels or grouping values to a specific topic.

 Template examples: